-While self-employed or independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, you can purchase it to shield your claims adjuster company or other insurance business.
+While independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, you can purchase it to shield your claims adjuster company or other insurance business.
 It's a good idea to carry coverage even when it's not required, as health insurance companies can deny work injury claims.

 In certain states, insurance businesses must purchase workers’ compensation insurance through a monopolistic state fund.
 Those states are: